Aid for refugees

-Since the beginning of the Russian invasion of Ukraine, more and more people are seeking refuge in Moldova.
-In relation to its population, the small and very poor country has taken in more people than any other in Europe.
+Since the beginning of the war in Ukraine, more and more people are seeking refuge in the Republic of Moldova.
 Providing for the many refugees is an enormous challenge, as Moldova itself is severely affected by poverty.

 Republic of Moldova: Fear and solidarity